 For each cluster, use a new and unique master profile DNS prefix.

 Select the Kubernetes master pool profile count.
 The count contains the number of nodes in the master pool.
 There can be from 1 to 7.
 This value should be an odd number.

 Select The VMSize of the Kubernetes master VMs.
 This specifies the VM Size of Kubernetes master VMs.

 Select the Kubernetes node pool profile count.
 The count contains the number of agents in the cluster.

 Select the VMSize of the Kubernetes node VMs.
 This specifies the VM Size of Kubernetes node VMs.

-Select Azure AD for the Azure Stack Hub identity system for your Azure Stack Hub installation.
+Select Microsoft Entra ID for the Azure Stack Hub identity system for your Azure Stack Hub installation.